barryam3/s2/backend/README.md

 *A mostly RESTful web service.*

 ## Technical Overview
 We're using Python because we want to host this on scripts.mit.edu which only supports PHP, Perl, and Python; Python is by far the most popular of the three at MIT.
-We're using the Flask microframework because it's powerful and easy to pick up.
-We're using MySQL because it's provided for free by MIT SIPB.
+We're using Python 2 because it seems to have better support on the server.
+We're using a MySQL database because it's provided for free by MIT SIPB.

+We are using Flask and SQLAlchemy.

 ## Prerequisite Knowledge
 - Basic knowledge of Python